 The cuticles of the hair strands are tightly bound, which can result in deep down to genetics.

 The hair is usually left dry and resistant to water penetration despite how much effort you put into your hair.

 To care for low porosity hair you want to use light products such as leave-in sprays and daily conditioners.

 You won't need products with silicones because silicones keep the cuticle laying flat which it is already doing with low porosity hair.
-You also won't need oils or butters because they will build-up on the scalp or the hair strand.
+You also won't need oils or butter because they will build-up on the scalp or the hair strand.